 Skip to content

-Ohio Plumbing License: How to Get Certified as a Plumber in OH
+Ohio Plumbing License: How to Become a Certified Plumber in OH

 Read More Start Trial

 The Ohio plumbing market has been growing steadily, making now the perfect time to get your license.
-In the past five years the market has seen a yearly growth rate of 2.6%.
-This upward trend is expected to continue with the industry projected to reach 7.6 million dollars by 2024, which means the demand for plumbers is only going up.
+This growth is expected to continue with the industry projected to reach 7.6 million dollars in annual revenue in 2024.

-The increase in demand for plumbers is probably why Ohio master plumbers take home an average salary of $66,479.
+The increase in demand for plumbers is probably why Ohio plumbers with 3 to 6 years experience take home an average salary of $43,152.
 As you grow in your career and gain more work experience, you boost your earning potential.
-Amidst this steadily growing market, you can be sure that earning your plumbing license will be a good return on investment.
+Amidst a thriving job market, you can be sure that earning your plumbing license will be a good return on investment.

 Interested in getting your plumbing license in Ohio but not sure where to get started?
 We’ll cover everything you need to know: